The Function and Role of Damages Experts

 It is generally up to the parties to agree which experts, if any, need to participate in the hearing.
 In the case of quantum experts, an appearance is usually considered to be helpful to the tribunal, unless a significant level of agreement has already been reached.

-It is increasingly common for experts to give a summary presentation to the tribunal as part of their direct examination.
+It is increasingly common for experts to give a summary presentation to a tribunal as part of their direct examination.
 The expert should use this opportunity to summarise his or her conclusions and discuss any key differences in opinion with the other expert.
 This can be particularly helpful to the tribunal if there have been joint expert meetings and statements since the date of the last reports.

 In addition to a direct presentation and cross-examination, an expert may be instructed to perform concurrently with his or her equivalent expert appointed by the other party.
-Expert conferencing (or ‘hot-tubbing’) can assist the tribunal as it gives the opportunity for the experts to answer the same questions, posed directly by the tribunal.
+Expert conferencing (or ‘hot-tubbing’) can assist the tribunal as it provides an opportunity for the experts to answer the same questions, posed directly by the tribunal.
 This may enable a tribunal to uncover areas of agreement and reasons for areas of disagreement, to the extent these have not already been made apparent in other work performed by the experts.
-In the authors’ experience, this can be a useful addition to oral evidence tested by cross-examination, but is not a proper substitute for it.
+In the authors’ experience, this can be a useful addition to oral evidence tested by cross-examination, but it is not a proper substitute for it.

 During his or her oral evidence, particularly during cross-examination and when answering questions from the tribunal, the key characteristics of a good expert (independence, integrity and clarity) should again be apparent.
-In particular, the expert should not modify answers in order to enhance his or her appointing party’s position, conceal the effect of alternative assumptions (or errors) or deliberately complicate matters being considered by the tribunal.
-An expert whose evidence is helpful to the tribunal is much more likely to have that evidence relied upon by the tribunal in its award.
+In particular, the expert should not modify answers to enhance his or her appointing party’s position, conceal the effect of alternative assumptions (or errors) or deliberately complicate matters being considered by the tribunal.
+An expert whose evidence is helpful to the tribunal is much more likely to have that evidence relied on by the tribunal in its award.